nickcox/cd-extras/readme.md

 Note that the aliases are `cd-` and `cd+` *not* `cd -` and `cd +`.
 Repeated uses of `cd-` will keep moving backwards towards the beginning of the stack rather than toggling between the two most recent directories as in vanilla bash.
+(You can use `Step-Back` (`cdb`) if you want to toggle between the current and previous directories.)

-Each of these functions except `cd:` can take a single optional parameter: either a number, `n`, used to specify the number of levels or locations to traverse
+Each of these functions except `cd:` and `cdb` may take a single optional parameter: either a number, `n`, used to specify the number of levels or locations to traverse...

 ```sh